 - Happy Birthday!
 You can score birthday freebies if your big day is coming up

-- Check out your local library or second hand shops.
+- Check out your local library or second hand/ charity shops.
 Why buy new when you are only going to read the book once?

 - Trade/Borrow goods or services with friends Learning how to barter can help you get what you need without spending cash.